wetransform-os/rasdaman/doc/main/03_contributing.rst

   - ... but it should be fairly clear from looking at the docs sources

+- Make sure text lines are at most around 80 columns wide (exceptions are links and tables); try to reformat code sections as well to fit within this width.

 - Create a review request with `arc diff` before pushing changes.

 Quick intro to reStructuredText